bbw7561135/MPI-Workshop/README.md

 ### MPI_Send

 `MPI_Send` tries to solve the problems with `MPI_Ssend` and `MPI_Bsend`.
-Buffer space is provided by the system. `Send` will normaly be asynchronous, like `Bsend`, but if the message is too big for the buffer, i.e. if it is full, then `Send` becomes synchronous, like `Ssend`. `MPI_Send` is unlikely to fail, but can cause deadlocks in your program.
+Buffer space is provided by the system. `Send` will normally be asynchronous, like `Bsend`, but if the message is too big for the buffer, i.e. if it is full, then `Send` becomes synchronous, like `Ssend`. `MPI_Send` is unlikely to fail, but can cause deadlocks in your program.

 ### Checking for messages